seidels/TiDeTree-Tutorial/README.md

 Let us now check how the estimated net growth rates compare to the unlinked analysis.

-> Select on **BDBirthRate.t:alignment_1** and and then click on **Estimates**.
+> Select on **BDBirthRate.t** and and then click on **Estimates**.
 Note that because the relative birth rates are linked we only have one parameter in the log file.

 <figure>